Free Consultations

 “I attribute my overall success to the fact that I truly care.”

-At Palermo Law, we specialize in divorce and family law across Suffolk County, Nassau County, and Long Island.
-With well over 50 years experience in local courts like Hauppauge and Westbury, we tackle everything from divorce settlements to child custody battles with precision.
+At Chris Palermo Law, we specialize in divorce and family law across Suffolk County, Nassau County, and Long Island.
+With well over 30 years of experience in local courts like Hauppauge and Westbury, we tackle everything from divorce settlements to child custody battles with precision.
 Our Long Island roots mean we understand your needs—whether you’re in Suffolk’s suburbs or Nassau’s busy towns, we’re here to deliver results you can trust.

 What sets us apart?
 We blend legal expertise with a personal approach, treating every case with care and dedication.
 As your neighbors, we’re committed to protecting your future, whether it’s securing spousal support or advocating for fathers’ rights.
-Palermo Law is your go-to Suffolk County divorce lawyer and more—serving the region with integrity.
+Chris Palermo Law is your go-to Suffolk County divorce lawyer and more—serving the region with integrity.
 Contact us today to start solving your legal challenges.

-Divorce & Family Law Attorneys in Suffolk County
+Divorce & Family Law in Suffolk County

-Learn MoreFamily Law & Divorce Lawyers in Nassau County
+Family Law & Divorce in Nassau County

-Learn MoreYour Long Island Divorce & Family Law Experts
+Your Long Island Family Law Experts

 Learn MoreMeet Your Attorneys